 Roseann Bennett received her MA and Ed.S. in marriage and family therapy from Seton Hall University.
-She is a licensed marriage and family therapy (LMFT) and has post master's certification from the REACH Institute in cognitive behavior therapy.
+She is a licensed marriage and family therapy (LMFT) and has post master's certification from the REACH Institute in cognitive behavior therapy and is a Certified Clinical Trauma Professional.
 She has extensive experience working with children, adolescents, and families with a variety of mental health issues.

 She is the NJAMFT Northern Chapter President, an AAMFT Approved Supervisor, an Approved Clinical Supervisor (ACS) the Executive Director and Co-Founder of the agency.
-She is also a Wall Street Journal Woman of Note.
+She is also a Wall Street Journal Woman of Note, is a member of a "lean in circle", and actively writes about leadership roles of women here.

 To learn more about Roseann, click here.